pkivolowitz/CSC1100-J-2020/Installing Python on Mac OS.md

 ### Verify `pip` is installed

-Enter `pip --version` into the Terminal and hit enter.
+Enter `pip3 --version` into the Terminal and hit enter.
 You should see a version string that refers to Python 3.7 (or later) such as this:

 ```text
 pip 19.0.3 from /Library/Developer/CommandLineTools/Library/Frameworks/Python3.framework/Versions/3.7/lib/python3.7/site-packages/pip (python 3.7)